fireproofsocks/dotenvy/docs/phoenix.md

 # config/runtime.exs is executed for all environments, including
 # during releases.
 It is executed after compilation and before the
-# system starts Do not define any compile-time configuration in here,
+# system starts.
+Do not define any compile-time configuration in here,
 # as it won't be applied.

 # ## Using releases